chadananda/st-dev/src/content/courses/db-challenge.md

 ### How much? ($320)

 We're working hard to keep costs as low as possible — and so far that seems to come to about $30 per day for room, board and materials.
+This program includes eleven nights and 32 meals plus lots and lots of coffee.

 Our costs are reduced because of the generosity of the community and some very dedicated volunteers.
-If you need any help getting to Sacramento, let us know and we’ll do whatever we can to get you here.
+If you need any help getting here, just let us know.
+We’ll do whatever we can to find a way.
 If you’re driving and have extra room for a ride share, let us know.

 <br><br><br><br>